 The park is in a convenient location, making it easily accessible from Santa Cruz de la Sierra, Samaipata, and other wonderful cities and towns located in the center of Bolivia.
 There are many ways to experience Amboró National Park, and below we will discuss the options we considered and our experience in the park.

 Our Original Plan: A Night in Refugio Los Volcanes

 Originally, we wanted to stay in Amboró National Park at Refugio Los Volcanes.
 This beautiful refuge lies right inside the border of the park and offers access to the amazing views, fun hikes, and complete tranquility.
 For a reasonable price, you get lodging, multiple meals, transport to the lodge from the park entrance, and ‘pathfinders’ to assist you on adventures.

 While we were in contact with those working at the refuge, they were very friendly and accommodating.
 If you are thinking about staying here, we definitely recommend making reservations in advance by reaching them through their website.
-Our timing and budget didn’t quite align with this option, and while we were bummed that we missed out on staying here, we experienced an awesome alternative.
+Our timing didn’t quite align with this option, and while we were bummed that we missed out on staying here, we experienced a great alternative.

 Plan B: Amboró National Park Day Tour from Samaipata

 What to Bring: Comfortable shoes (they may get muddy and wet), sunscreen, bug repellent, rain jacket, lunch and snacks, water, camera

 We left Santa Cruz de la Sierra and found ourselves in the lovely town of Samaipata.
 There, there are many tour operators that specialize in a variety of day tours to Amboró National Park.
 We opted to go with Samaipata Tours to see the giant ferns.
 This company also offers other tours, such as excursions to see the condors and the Samaipata fort.